Scarabaeus1031/NEXAH/NAVIGATOR/ARCHITECTURE.md

 ---

 # 🧠 Core Idea

 NEXAH is a structural navigation framework for complex dynamical systems.

 It transforms:

-dynamics → structure → states → patterns → prediction → control → navigation
+dynamics → structure → field → states → patterns → prediction → control → navigation

 The goal is not only to analyze systems, but to: